iaean/docker-subversion/README.md

 ## Installation
 * Get it from [docker hub][21]: `docker pull iaean/subversion`
 * -or- build the image as you normally would: `docker build --tag=subversion ./`
-* Setting your environment
+* Setting your environment...
-* Yee-haw...
+* ...Yee-haw!

 [21]: https://hub.docker.com/r/iaean/subversion/